defangc23/ModelServing/docs/README.md

    check out `./test/server_test.py` You can send your request and test the response from server.

-> If you need to modify your code in your algopkg, please firstly stop the serve using command "ray stop",  then start the serve and run controller.py
+> If you need to modify your code in your algopkg and restart your serve, please firstly comment your algo config part in conf.ini and run controller.py to stop your serve.
+After finished your code just uncomment your config part and run controller.py again.
 >